Chinlea: Phylogeny

-Paleoenvironment and Paleoecology
+Paleoenvironment and paleoecology

 Chinlea likely lived in North and South America close to the equator.
 Unlike marine Latimeriids which include the one genus of extant coelacanths, Mawsoniids could also inhabit fresh or brackish water.
 The fluvial and lacustrine depositions in the Chinle Formation suggest an area with large bodies of water and a seasonal monsoonal climate.
 Chinlea lived alongside their likely prey Ceratodus (lungfish) that made burrows to avoid desiccation and lie dormant, giving evidence of a dry season.
 The postorbital bone bridging across the intercranial joint, which is characteristic of Mawsoniids, suggests they had a smaller gape for suction feeding than other coelacanths and would have to eat relatively smaller prey.
-Chinlea also lived with at least 10 species of Osteichthyes (bony fish), Hybodontids (shark), Metoposaurids (amphibian), and Phytosaurids (reptile).
+Chinlea also lived with at least 10 species of Osteichthyes (bony fish), Hybodontids (shark relatives), Metoposaurids (amphibian), and Phytosaurids (reptile).
 While there were changes to the terrestrial and aquatic tetrapod taxa, fish fauna did not have any major change throughout the formation.